stavnstrup/abok/naf/methodology/08-foundation.md

         genericity, details level, stakeholder, transformation, quality
         attribute, meta-level and representation.

-e.
-Validate and accept principles where architecture principles, their
-    specifications and classifications are validated with relevant stakeholders and formally accepted.
+5. Validate and accept principles where architecture principles, their specifications and classifications are validated with relevant stakeholders and formally accepted.